 b.
 Life Members

 Dues shall be payable annually in advance the first of each year.
 Dues of new members shall be prorated according to the quarter in which they have been admitted to membership.
-All members whose dues have not been paid by March 1 shall be delinquent and subject to suspension, but may be reinstated upon payment of dues in arrears, unless such delinquent dues are waived in whole or part by action of the Directors.
+All members whose dues have not been paid by March 1 shall be delinquent and subject to suspension, but may be reinstated upon payment of dues in arrears, unless such delinquent dues are waived in whole or part by action of the Board of Trustees.
 Any member in arrears for one year shall be dropped from membership without further action by the Society.